CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-10-13-grokking-on-ruby-objects-in-methods.markdown

 ---
 layout: post
-title: "Grokking on Ruby: Objects in Methods"
+title: "Grokking on Ruby: Object Modifications in Methods"
 date: 2013-10-13 10:04
 comments: true
-categories: datastructures ruby
+categories: grok methods ruby
 ---

 In a concerted effort to start posting more content to my blog, I've decided to start a new recurring segment called **Grokking on Ruby**.
 Every now and then, I'll post some cool tips and tricks I find awesome or important to know as you're learning the Ruby programming language.
 There's a ton out there to share, so let's get to it.